 The Bolivian Andean region is an area of 142,815.53 km located on the western flank of the country.
 Once in Bolivian territory, the Andes range splits into the Western Cordillera with a highest peak of 6542 m a.s.l.
 (Sajama Volcano) and acts as a natural border with Peru and Chile, and the Eastern Cordillera with a highest peak of 4438 m a.s.l.
 (The Illimani).
-The Bolivian Altiplano itself is a plateau sandwiched between the two Andean branches with an average altitude of 3800 m a.s.l. and an extension of 307,000 km.
-Politically, the Altiplano belongs to the Departments of La Paz (recognized here as the northern Altiplano), Cochabamba and Oruro (central Altiplano), Chuquisaca, Potosí and Tarija (central and southern Altiplano) [30].
+The Bolivian Altiplano itself is a plateau sandwiched between the two Andean branches with an average altitude of 3800 m a.s.l. (recognized here as the northern Altiplano), Cochabamba and Oruro (central Altiplano), Chuquisaca, Potosí and Tarija (central and southern Altiplano) [30].